charles-m-doan/distinction-space/content/Supportive/On_Permissiveness_of_MAF.md

 ## II.
 Constitutive Constraint Does Not Impose Substantive Modal Restrictions

-Constitutive constraints fixed by MAF concern:
+Constitutive constraints fixed by DC concern:

 - applicability of predicates,
 - exclusion of negation,